leanprover-community/mathematics_in_lean/html/_sources/introduction.rst.txt

    ``VS Code``.

 Opening the file ``welcome.lean`` will simultaneously open this tutorial in a VS Code window.

+..
+Update this when we have a procedure.
    To update to a newer version of the tutorial, type ``git pull && leanproject get-mathlib-cache`` inside the ``mathematics_in_lean`` folder.

 Every once in a while, you will see code snippet like this: